-Male hypogonadism implies a decrease in the function of the male gonads, the testes, which is associated with either a decrease in the production of testosterone and sperms or a decrease in the effects of testosterone on other organs.
+Male hypogonadism implies decreased functioning of the male gonads, the testes, which is associated with either decreased production of testosterone and sperm or a decrease in testosterone’s effects on other organs.

-Primary hypogonadism indicates primary testicular failure where the problem is thought to originate from the testes.
-It is also known as the primary testicular failure.
+Primary hypogonadism, also known as primary testicular failure, means the problem is thought to originate from the testes.

-Secondary hypogonadism, on the other hand, implies a problem in the hypothalamus or the pituitary gland is responsible for the testicular failure.
+Secondary hypogonadism, on the other hand, implies that a problem in the hypothalamus or the pituitary gland is responsible for testicular failure.

 Each type of hypogonadism may be present at birth (congenital) or acquired later in life through injury or infection of the gland involved in hormone secretion.

 |Sex steroids||LH (Luteinizing Hormone)||FSH (Follicular Stimulating Hormone)|

 Male hypogonadism is common, especially in men over 45 years of age, with an estimated prevalence of 39%.
 The prevalence of hypogonadism in men can differ from one study to another, depending on the definition of low testosterone.